fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Manager.rst

     </object>

 .. note::
     Manager mode is *dummy* (``<mode type="dummy">``).
-With this configuration, if the ``::fwData::Reconstruction`` object is not present in the selection composite when the manager is starting, it will instantiate a new one.
-When the mode type is *stop*, the manager starts services when the object is present in the selection composite.
-When the mode type is *startAndUpdate*, the manager have the same comportment than the *stop* mode but also updates services
+With this configuration,     if the ``::fwData::Reconstruction`` object is not present in the selection      composite when the manager starts, it will instantiate a new one.
+In *stop*     mode, the manager starts services when the object is present in the             selection composite.
+In *startAndUpdate* mode, the manager exhibits the         same behavior as in *stop* mode but also updates services.